Post-detection inference for sequential changepoint localization: Computationally and statistically efficient subroutines in Algorithm 3

 where $f_{\theta}^*$ is the RIPr of $f_{\theta}$ on $\mathcal{P}_0$.
 For example, consider $\mathcal{P}_0=\{N(\theta,1):\theta\leq a\},\mathcal{P}_1=\{N(\theta,1):\theta\geq b\}$, for some $b\geq a$.
 Observe that for all $\theta\in \Theta_1, f_{\theta}^*=f_a$, and $\prod_{i=j}^n\frac{f_{\theta}(X_i)}{f_{\theta}^*(X_i)}=\exp\{\frac{1}{2}(\theta-a)\times\sum_{i=j}^n(2X_i-a-\theta)\}$ increses as $X_i$'s increases and hence, both $\tau_{\text{wcusum}}$ and $\tau_{\text{wsr}}$ decreases as $X_i$'s increases.
 Therefore,

 Similarly, one can check that for $\mathcal{P}_0=\{N(\theta,1):\theta\geq a\},\mathcal{P}_1=\{N(\theta,1):\theta\leq b\}$, for $b\leq a$,

 \end{remark}

 The Gaussian example we provided serves as a concrete and illustrative case to clarify the methodology.
 Note that $\mathcal{C}^{\prime\prime}$ in \eqref{set-eff-comp} is computable if similar conditions as listed in \Cref{sec:gaussian-example-comp-post} are met.
 For instance, one can check that these conditions hold for analogous Laplace and exponential scale distributions.
-Another concrete example with the Poisson distribution is in \Cref{sec:a-pois}.